InTec-PCPS/zmk-totem-prospector-adept-studio/README.md

 # zmk-totem-prospector-studio-adept

-main branch has been updated to build against zmk 4.1
+main branch is testing a build against zmk main...without a whole lot of success

 ![current setup](other/IMG_5995.jpg)
 Backup of my working zmk config for: